RedHatQE/rhui3-automation/tests/README.md

 Provide any other optional variables described in the RHUI deployment Readme as needed.

-To install and run the test suite after a completed deployment, use this command instead:
+To install the test suite after a completed deployment, use this command instead:

 `ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --extra-vars "extra_files=~/Path/To/Your/file.zip" --tags tests`

+And then, to run the tests, execute the following command:

+`ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --tags run_tests`

 The framework will be installed in the `/tmp/rhui3-tests` directory on the TEST machine.

-To run the tests, execute the following command:

-`ansible-playbook -i ~/pathto/hosts.cfg deploy/site.yml --tags run_tests`

 The output of the tests will be stored in `/tmp/rhui3test.log` on the TEST machine.